Progressive Classifier and Feature Extractor Adaptation for Unsupervised Domain Adaptation on Point Clouds: Introduction

-In this work, different from the conventional focus on \textit{feature extractor adaptation}, we propose a novel approach to address point cloud domain adaptation through \textit{classifier adaptation}.
-Our approach involves constructing target-styled feature augmentations on the extracted source features and encouraging the classifier to recognize these target-styled source features.
-Although the previous work ISDA~\cite{wang2021regularizing} has explored a similar feature augmentation strategy in the 2D domain, it cannot handle large domain gaps as it relies heavily on the estimation of the training set distribution to construct augmented features~\cite{li2021transferable}.
-Another representative 2D UDA method TSA~\cite{li2021transferable} tackles the problem by constructing semantically meaningful feature augmentations towards the estimated distribution of the target domain, based on the calculation of the mean and variance of \textit{all} target samples according to the prediction results.
-However, in the context of point cloud adaptation, the distances between various target samples and the source domain exhibit significant disparities~\cite{chen2019progressive}.
-These disparities result in considerable variations in prediction accuracy in the target domain, leading to \textit{unreliable estimation of the target distribution}, which adversely affects the overall adaptation performance.
-In addition, some hard samples that lie far away from the source domain may also be ambiguous for the classification boundaries.
-As a result, it is not feasible to treat each target sample equally in the distribution estimation process.
+Most point cloud UDA methods focus on \textit{feature extraction adaptation}, which targets at extracting compact domain-invariant features that can be classified by a shared classifier~\cite{qin2019pointdan, wang2021cross, achituve2021self, zou2021geometry, liang2022point, shen2022domain, fan2022self, cardace2023self}.
+However, these methods fail to encode semantic meaningful target-specific information and thus are far from optimal for target sample recognition~\cite{wang2023domain}.
+Currently, some 2D methods have been proposed to tackle the domain adaptation problem from a new perspective of \textit{classifier adaptation}, which encourages the classifier to recognize target-styled source features to increase the adaptation ability of the classifier~\cite{li2021transferable}.
+However, these methods rely heavily on the accurate estimation of the target distribution, and incorrect target estimation will degrade the adaptation performance.
+More importantly, due to the scanning noise, as shown in~\cref{fig_demo}~(a), in the context of point cloud adaptation, the distances between various target samples and the source domain exhibit significant disparities~\cite{chen2019progressive}.
+These disparities result in considerable variations in prediction accuracy in the target domain, leading to unreliable estimation of the target distribution in classifier adaptation methods.
+As a result, it is inappropriate to treat each target sample equally~\cite{li2021transferable}.
+This issue, although overlooked by previous studies, is crucial in 3D point-cloud UDA.